Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 <figcaption><strong>"Invest 20% of cycles on those that create positive user-invisible value” from The DevOps Handbook.</strong></figcaption>
 </figure>

 <a name="nota3"></a> [3] The first team we worked with devoted 20% of their time to caring work and 80% to productive work.
 Other teams that later worked with us distributed the work in different proportions.
+The minimum portion dedicated to caring work was 20%.

 Note that 20% is the minimum recommended to keep a healthy system: